Experienced Florida Whiplash Lawyer Near You

 It’s important to note that whiplash is not technically a medical condition.
 Instead, whiplash is a generic term that refers to a handful of different injuries that tend to have similar symptoms.
 Whiplash is an injury that occurs to a person’s neck that is the result of a rapid acceleration-deceleration movement that causes rapid forward and backward movement of the head.
 Whiplash is most commonly caused by motor vehicle accidents especially rear-ended collisions, and t-bone collisions.
 Whiplash is typically the result of a rear impact while in a stationary position.
 This motion is thought to cause damage to the soft tissues that hold the cervical vertebrae together.

 If you have been involved in a car crash and suspect that you are suffering from whiplash it’s important to speak to a healthcare professional.
 To diagnose whiplash, a doctor must perform a thorough examination and series of tests including x-rays, MRIs, and CT scans.
 Treatment usually involves the use of a cervical collar, medication to control pain, and physical therapy to improve range of motion.
 Some people recover fairly quickly from whiplash while for others it can take months to feel any better.
+Whiplash injuries can also be closely associated with trauma-induced thyroid disorders.

 What Are The Symptoms of Whiplash?